-- 10. Any person expected to operate on the movement area must demonstrate a functional knowledge of the English language and demonstrate their proficiency in operating a vehicle on the airside before authorized operating privileges as per AC 150/5210-20, - 11.
+- 10. Any person expected to operate on the movement area must demonstrate a functional knowledge of the English language and demonstrate their proficiency in operating a vehicle on the airside before authorized operating privileges as per AC 150/5210-20, Ground Vehicle Operations on Airports. - 11.
 Movement Area Violations driving violations in the AMA will result in the removal of the individual(s) from all AMA duties as soon as possible.
 The individual(s) involved will not be allowed to perform any AMA function until appropriate actions, including but not limited to retraining, are completed.